Planting, Caring For And Harvesting Leeks

 Leeks will grow almost anywhere, whether in a rather shady or sunny location.
 However, it does not like stagnant water at all, so rather sandy soils are advantageous.
 A layer of mulch, keeps the humus content of the soil high.
 You can find out what kind of soil you have in your garden by using a simple soil test and indicator plants.
 Early potatoes as a pre-crop loosen the soil thoroughly.
 In the case of leeks, a mixed culture with carrots is worthwhile.
 Both keep pests at bay.

-See also What Compost To Use For Roses?
+See also How To Care For Thai Basil?

 Good neighbors: lettuce, cabbage, kohlrabi, parsnip, lamb’s lettuce, celery, arugula, carrots, tomatoes, strawberries, chamomile, oregano, salsify.